Aperol Negroni

 Vermouth is a fortified wine typically labeled as dry (white) or sweet (rosso).
 Dry vermouth originates from France and is, as you would expect, less sweet.
 You may also be able to find a sweeter white vermouth labeled blanc or bianco.

 Sweet vermouth has a higher amount of residual sugar and has a spicy or peppery flavor.
-But as with any wine, vermouth flavors may vary.
+But as with any wine, vermouth flavors do vary.
 Drink the one you like!

 Variations and substitutions